-The correct powerlifting belts are equal in width all the way around.
+The best powerlifting belts are equal in width all the way around.

 They should be as thick as your competition and comfort levels allow and should have a lever or single/double prong buckle to secure the belt.

-Ideally the belt will be made from top grain leather which is more durable than the suede versions that are on the market, but even this isn't strictly necessary.
+Ideally, the belt will be made from top-grain leather which is more durable than the suede versions that are on the market, but this isn't strictly necessary.

 Which should you go for?

-In most Powerlifting federations 13mm is the maximum thickness you can go for so just in case you fancy competing later down the line I wouldn't go any thicker than this.
+In most Powerlifting federations 13mm is the maximum thickness you can go for so if you fancy competing later down the line I wouldn't go any thicker than this.
 I wouldn't go any thinner than 10mm for a powerlifting belt unless you have a specific reason for doing so.

-Most companies understand this and have a very good returns policy so if your belt isn't satisfactory you can just change it for another one or simply send it back.
+Most companies understand this and have a good returns policy so if your belt isn't satisfactory you can change it for another one or send it back.

-The best advice is to try on a belt similar to what you are looking at beforehand and try a few lifts in it if possible to see which you prefer but that isn't always possible.
+The best advice is to try a belt similar to what you are looking at beforehand and try a few lifts in it to see what you prefer.

 If you are tall I normally recommend going for the thickest belt you can to offer you the most surface area to brace or push against as you are lifting.